Liam-Booth-Data/impact_evaluation/README.md

 train_and_register_detectron2_model()
 ```

 The first important line in the preceding code is: `with mlflow.start_run() as run:`.
 This is important as it creates a new run within the experiment, and allows for metrics to be logged etc. All the cfg elements below this line belong directly to the detectron2 library.
 Here, `cfg.merge_from_file(model_zoo.get_config_file("COCO-InstanceSegmentation/mask_rcnn_R_50_FPN_3x.yaml"))` I'm loading the backbone of the model, and this saves a lot of time when it comes to setting up the model architecture and how a image will actually move through the network.
 To note RCNN stands for: Region-based Convolutional Neural Network.
 The next important line is: `cfg.MODEL.WEIGHTS = model_zoo.get_checkpoint_url("COCO-InstanceSegmentation/mask_rcnn_R_50_FPN_3x.yaml")`.
 This is important as it loads the weights for the model backbone I just loaded, and these weights come from the pre-trained model.
 This again saves us a lot of time and compute, because to obtain these weights I would have to train the model on a set of very powerful GPUs, for a very long time.
 This is where transfer learning shines as I can now just use these weights from the pre-trained model, and just change a few to make model more specific to my object detection task.
 The next important lines are hyperparameters.
-Hyperparameters are model settings that are set my the machine learning practioner and are not optimized by the model during the training process.
+Hyperparameters are model settings that are set by the machine learning practioner and are not optimized by the model during the training process.
 The first hyperparameter is the learning rate, `cfg.SOLVER.BASE_LR`, which I have already mentioned in the gradient descent algorithm therefore I will not repeat the importance of it.
 The value of 0.00025 for the LR, is the default the detectron2 recommends.
 The next hyperparameter is the maximum number of iterations: `cfg.SOLVER.MAX_ITER = 300`.
 This limits the model on how many epochs (runs through the data) the model can do.
-This can help massively in situations where your model starts to overfit your training data or where your model is has already converged (stabilized) but is still trying to find the best, most optimal weights possible which isn't feasible or sensible.
+This can help massively in situations where your model starts to overfit your training data or where your model has already converged (stabilized) but is still trying to find the best, most optimal weights possible which isn't feasible or sensible.
 The code lines after these are just for kicking the training off and setting up the details required for the model to be able to be stored within Unity Catalog.

-## Evaluating the model outputs and doing inference
+## Evaluating the model outputs

 In the preceding section, I talked about how the model was trained.
 Here in this section I will talk about how the model was evaluated and used in for prediction (inference).
 So after a model has finished training its run is logged into the experiment is was apart of, within the MLflow section in databricks.
 This looks like the following: